EpicGamesExt/PixelStreamingInfrastructure/README.md

 // Create a WebRTC SdpRecvEndpoint to send media to the remote endpoint. const sdpRecvEndpoint = await sdpBridge.createSdpSendEndpoint({
-  // A mediasoup Router instance.
-  router: router,
-  // Can be 'webrtc' or 'plain'.
-  type: 'webrtc',
-  // Options for the WebRtcTransport or PlainTransport.
+  // A mediasoup WebRtcTransport or PlainTransport.
-  transportOptions: {
-    listenIps: [ { ip: '10.10.0.123', announcedIp: '1.2.3.4' } ],
-    enableTcp: false,
-  },
+  transport: transport,
   // RTP capabilities of the remote endpoint.
 Must be a subseet of the
   // router.rtpCapabilities with matching codec payload types and header
   // extensions ids.